Vanderbilt Specialty Pharmacy Student Research Program

 Terra Redd

 Terra attends Lipscomb University and is in the class of 2024.
-She is working with VSP Outcomes' Project Manager Katie Hosteng on a study that quantifies the impact of the integrated specialty pharmacy model, payer restrictions, and patient and medication-related factors to better understand what factors improve the speed to growth hormone approval and initiation of therapy.
+She is working with VSP Outcomes' Project Manager Katie Cruchelow on a study that quantifies the impact of the integrated specialty pharmacy model, payer restrictions, and patient and medication-related factors to better understand what factors improve the speed to growth hormone approval and initiation of therapy.